Shelby County, Tennessee Divorce Lawyer

 Valid Reasons for Divorce in Tennessee

 You may file for divorce based on either fault-based or no-fault-based divorce.
 For a no-fault divorce, you would only need to claim that there are “irreconcilable differences” between the two of you.
-The marriage has come to a point where you can no longer continue living as a married couple.
-You do not need to allege that your spouse did something “wrong,” that led to its demise.
+The marriage has reached a point where you can no longer continue living as a married couple.
+You do not need to allege that your spouse did something “wrong” that led to its demise.

 Additionally, you would need to fulfill these requirements: